Auphonic Review 2026 - AI Audio Enhancement

 How long can I use Auphonic for free?

-Auphonic offers 2 hours of free processed audio per month.
-This allows you to fully test all basic algorithms and services without commitment.
-Free productions include an Auphonic jingle on output files, and credits do not stack if unused.
+Auphonic offers 2 hours of free audio processing each month.
+This allows you to fully test all algorithms and services without commitment.
+Free productions include an Auphonic jingle at the end.

 How do you bill processed audio?

-Auphonic bills based on the duration of input audio files in milliseconds, with a minimum of 3 minutes per production.
-For example, processing a 20-minute audio file with a 1-minute intro equals 21 minutes of credits.
-Output file formats and multitrack input tracks do not affect billing—only the final output duration matters.
+Auphonic bills based on the duration of audio files sent for processing in milliseconds, with a minimum of 3 minutes per production.
+For example, a 20-minute audio file with a 1-minute intro equals 21 minutes of processing time.
+You can use unlimited output formats (MP3, AAC, etc.) or input tracks (multitrack) without additional charges—the processing time remains the same.

 What is the difference between Recurring and One-Time Credits?